Yunus Rahmatullah

-Yunus Rahmatullah is a citizen of Pakistan arrested in Iraq by British forces in 2004 and then rendered to a US prison in Afghanistan where he was secretly held without charge or trial for at least seven years.
+Yunus Rahmatullah (born 27 October 1982) is a citizen of Pakistan arrested in Iraq by British forces in 2004 and then rendered to a US prison in Afghanistan where he was secretly held without charge or trial for at least seven years.

 The legal charity Reprieve said: "Rahmatullah had been unable to contact his family or a lawyer and was in a legal black hole".

 Rahmatullah's mother, Fatima, said: "Our family was shocked when we learnt that the British Government might have been behind Yunus's disappearance.
 My plea to the British Government is simple: Tell me whether you picked my son Yunus up, and gave him to the Americans.
 It is my basic right as a mother to know whether my son is still alive.
 I cannot bear further suspense.
 You have the power to help me recover my disappeared child."

 Request for release in Pakistani court

 After seven years Rahmatullah's family asked the Lahore Court in Pakistan to secure his immediate release.
 Reprieve's Legal Director Cori Crider said: "We hope that tomorrow the families of seven Pakistanis languishing in Bagram may finally get some answers from Lahore's High Court.
 After years of grief these mothers deserve to know how and why their sons - including an innocent 14-year-old kid - have not been brought home by the government of Pakistan."